 We may earn affiliate commissions for the recommended products.
 Learn more.

 After hours of testing, I found Qustodio to be very user-friendly and an all-around parental control app.
-More precisely, it offers powerful tools like app blocking, screen time limits, and detailed activity reports.
-So, keep reading my detailed Qustodio review to learn more.
+It offers powerful tools like app blocking, screen time limits, and detailed activity reports.
+Keep reading my detailed Qustodio review to learn more.

 Quick overview of Qustodio parental control